[Click below to listen to an audio version of this article.]

 Levels has come a long way from sixty blood glucose finger pricks per day, boasting features such as metabolic fitness scores, activity catalogs, and zone scores designed to help anyone craft their personalized optimal diet.

-By using Levels to refine his understanding of how his body responds to his lifestyle choices, Josh was able to unlock a treasure trove of useful and actionable information.
+By using Levels to refine his understanding of how his body responds to his lifestyle choices, Josh could unlock a treasure trove of useful and actionable information.

 Today, Josh enjoys control and flexibility over his energy levels countless entrepreneurs and engineers in demanding work environments can only dream of.
 All it took was getting educated on the basics of molecular energy– and building a powerful platform to apply it to his life.